Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: ANALYSIS OF THE ASYMMETRIC SQUID WHICH REVEALS BALLISTIC EDGE CONDUCTION

-The edge junction has strikingly different characteristics.
-Its supercurrent is easier to extract above $\SI{250}{\milli\kelvin}$, when $I^{bulk}_{c}$ is small enough that its field dependence is not a hindrance \cite{SM}.
-We find that $I^{edge}_{c}$ is much less sensitive to temperature and magnetic field than $I^{bulk}_{c}$: $I^{edge}_{c}$ remains roughly constant $I^{edge}_{c}\simeq I_0\simeq 200 \mathrm{~nA}$ up to 700 mK, see Fig. \ref{fig:Fig_2}, and hundreds of mT \cite{SM}.
 Note that above those temperatures and fields, $I^{bulk}_{c}$ is too small to consider that the SQUID's $I_c$ reflects the CPR of the edge junction, as discussed later.
 This very slow decrease of $I^{edge}_{c}(T)$ is a first indication of a much greater Thouless energy and thus a cleaner regime than the bulk junction.
-We compare $I^{bulk}_{c}(T)$ and $I^{edge}_{c}(T)$ in SMFig. \ref{fig:Fig_suppmat_IcT}.
+We compare $I^{bulk}_{c}(T)$ and $I^{edge}_{c}(T)$ in Fig. \ref{fig:Fig_suppmat_IcT}.